dotnet-websharper/core/docs/InterfaceGenerator.md

 Void return types and empty parameter lists are indicated by the `unit` type, multiple parameters are indicated by tuple types.
 It is an error to define a method with a non-functional type.

-Due to their prevalence in F#, by default all methods are generated as static and public.
-See Instance Member Definitions, Access Modifiers, Static and Instance Modifiers.

 ### Parameter Names